 30 ‘AI-Proof’ Jobs Coming to Danbury as College HUNKS Expands Services into New York Markets

-College HUNKS Hauling Junk & Moving is expanding into Westchester County and Putnam County, New York, creating approximately 30 long-term and seasonal jobs.
+College HUNKS Hauling Junk & Moving is expanding into Westchester County and Putnam County, New York, creating AI-proof jobs based in Connecticut.

 College HUNKS Hauling Junk & Moving is expanding into Westchester County and Putnam County, New York, creating approximately 30 long-term and seasonal AI-proof jobs based in Connecticut.